Judge Approves $5.5 Million Settlement for Teen Sexually Abused by Sheriff's Detective

 Former Los Angeles County Sheriff's Department Detective Neil David Kimball, 47, of Agoura, pleaded guilty last July to child molestation charges.
 Kimball was sentenced last August by a Ventura County Superior Court judge to three years in prison for crimes committed in that county between October and December 2017, when the girl was 15.

-Kimball handle sexual abuse crimes in his job and had been assigned to investigate the victim's claim that she had been sexually assaulted, authorities said.
+Kimball handled sexual abuse crimes in his job and had been assigned to investigate the victim's claim that she had been sexually assaulted, authorities said.

 Local